 The Inverness Yacht Club prides itself in recruiting a highly talented group of instructors including individuals who have been through the IYC Youth Sailing Program as well as those who bring experience from other programs.
 Every year, the Club seeks to find a group of instructors that will both complement the goals of the Youth Sailing Program and that will fit and work well together as a team.
-The instructors who are offered a position are required to be a member of US Sailing, be current in First Aid and CPR, and have taken the US Sailing Level One Instructor Certification Course prior to the start of the first day of Session One.
+The instructors who are offered a position are required to be a member of US Sailing and have current certificates in First Aid and CPR.
+Instructors must have a California Boater Card and have passed the US Sailing Level One Instructor Certification Course prior to the start of the first day of Session One.

-Positions for Head Instructor, Assistant Head Instructor, and Instructor are available.
+Positions for Head Instructor, Assistant Head Instructor, instructor, and Counselor-In-Training (CIT) are available.
 Instructors have a choice of working one three week session or both sessions.
 Their online application should specify which they prefer and if they would accept employment if they are only hired for a single session.
-The Youth Sailing Committee has the discretion of how many instructor positions they will divide into two.
+The Youth Sailing Committee has the discretion of offering employment for one or both sessions.

-Prep Week: June 18- June 22 (June 18 Leadership Team only) with one of those days as a motorboat prep day.
+Prep Week: June 15 - June 19 (June 15 Leadership Team only) with one of those days as a motorboat prep day.

 All instructors must be present for prep and clean up weeks.

-We also offer a Counselor in Training program for those who have been in the program, are at least 16 years of age by June 1, 2018 and have also completed the Level One US Sailing Instructor course and the American Red Cross or American Heart Association certification for CPR and First Aid.
+We also offer a Counselor in Training (CIT) program for those who have been in the program, are at least 16 years of age by June 1, 2020 and have also completed the Level One US Sailing Instructor course before the start of session one.
+CITs enrolling with US Sailing for Level One training and certification may apply to the Youth Sailing Committee for scholarship funds to help cover their costs by requesting assistance after they are offered a position.
+CITs must also have completed the American Red Cross or American Heart Association certification for CPR and First Aid.
 A hybrid course (partial on-line and partial in-class) is acceptable.

-A $150 per week stipend will be paid to CITs.
+A $200 per week stipend will be paid to CITs.
 There are up to 3 CIT positions available per three-week session.
 CITs should be available for both prep week and clean up week regardless of which session they are working and will be compensated as well.
-Current CITs are welcome to apply a second year as a CIT if instructor positions have been filled.
+Current CITs are welcome to apply for a second year.
 In recognition of their additional experience, 2nd year CITs will be paid $300/week.
 All candidates need to apply, regardless of whether they have previously been an instructor.
-Please fill out the online application which includes two references available under the Youth Sailing page on the Inverness Yacht Club website.
-In addition, please submit a cover letter and resume to email@example.com.
+Please fill out the online application available under the Youth Sailing page on the Inverness Yacht Club website.
+In addition, please submit a cover letter, two references, and a resume to email@example.com.

 Deadlines and Applicant Selection Process